sjg20/u-boot/doc/driver-model/design.rst

 where there are gaps in the sequence, this can lead to confusion and is not the way that U-Boot works.

-Each device can request a sequence number.
-If none is required then the device will be automatically allocated the next available sequence number.

-To specify the sequence number in the device tree an alias is typically used.
-Make sure that the uclass has the DM_UC_FLAG_SEQ_ALIAS flag set.
+Whether a device gets a sequence number is controlled by the DM_SEQ_ALIAS Kconfig option, which can have a different value in U-Boot proper and SPL.
+If this option is not set, aliases are ignored and no devices will get sequence numbers.

+Even if DM_SEQ_ALIAS is enabled, the uclass must have the DM_UC_FLAG_SEQ_ALIAS flag set, for its devices to be sequenced.
+If DM_UC_FLAG_SEQ_ALIAS is set for the uclass, all devices in that uclass will get a sequence number, either one set from the aliases, or the next available sequence number.

 .. code-block:: none